 Geography courses introduce students to the discipline of cultural geography, using geographic tools (such as maps) and concepts to understand processes of globalization.

 TheĀ Human Services Program educates students with an interest in a career in social services.
-Courses examine human needs, including drug and alcohol rehabilitation, child and spousal abuse, medical social services, care of the mentally retarded, community mental health, school social services, and corrections.
+Courses examine human needs, including drug and alcohol rehabilitation, child and spousal abuse, medical social services, community mental health, school social services, and corrections.

 Teacher Education Social Studies/Sociology is a specialization in our Teacher Education program.
 Students take course work specific to their specialization, take teacher education courses, and gain first-hand classroom experience.